opensource-observer/oso/docs/docs/resources/pathways.md

 ---
-title: Explore Ways of Contributing
+title: Contributor Pathways
-sidebar_position: 1
+sidebar_position: 6
 ---

-# Contributor Pathways

-Start here to learn about different ways of contributing to OSO.
+Learn about different ways of contributing to OSO.

 If you are interested in joining the Data Collective, your first step is to apply [here](https://www.kariba.network/).
 Membership is free but we want to keep the community close-knit and mission-aligned.